cdapio/cdap/cdap-examples/README.md

 ## Purchase

-- An app that uses scheduled Workflow to start a MapReduce that reads from one ObjectStore Dataset and writes to another.
+- An app that uses a scheduled Workflow to start a MapReduce that reads from one ObjectStore Dataset and writes to another.
 The app also demonstrates using ad-hoc SQL queries.

   - Send sentences of the form "Tom bought 5 apples for $10" to the purchaseStream.